ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/resources/markdown.md

 };
 ```

-And then include a [Prism theme](https://prismjs.com/examples.html) from a CSS file into your project:
+And then include a [Prism theme](https://prismjs.com/examples.html) from a CSS file in your project:

 ```css
 /* src/theme.css */